ingenie/public/README.md

+## ingenie Insurance Wordpress Theme

-A boilerplate for WordPress theme development using [TailwindCSS](https://tailwindcss.com/) and [Laravel Mix](https://laravel.com/docs/5.8/mix).
+ingenie WordPress theme using [TailwindCSS](https://tailwindcss.com/) and [Laravel Mix](https://laravel.com/docs/5.8/mix).

 ## Getting started:

-1. Clone into an empty theme directory
-1. `cd` into your new theme directory
+1. `cd` into ingenie2020 theme directory
 1. Run `npm install`
 1. Duplicate the `local-example.json` file to `local.json`, then replace the `proxy` value with your local development hostname
    - This will allow you to use live reload/injection while working on your CSS/JS
-1. Run a search & replace across the theme to replace all instances of 'ingenie2020Theme' with a PHP namespace specific to your theme/project
-1. Change the theme information in `style.css`
-1. Activate your theme
+1. Once theme is dropped into your local development site just activate the theme
 1. Run `npm run dev` and start coding

 ## Commands